-- · manage their certified companies and upload audit reports, action plans and certificates - · may suspend certificates in specific situations - can manage all IFS audit dates via the diary function, enabling retailers and companies to have a good overview of the scheduled audits.
+- manage their certified companies and upload audit reports, action plans and certificates - may suspend certificates in specific situations - can manage all IFS audit dates via the diary function, enabling retailers and companies to have a good overview of the scheduled audits.
 It is mandatory to upload in the diary function of the Database all audits dates, at latest two (2) weeks before the audit.

-- · manage their accounts

-- have the possibility to compare two (2) consecutive audit reports and action plans, for internal auditor training and calibration purposes

-- download the IFS Logo(s).
+For unannounced audits, they shall be registered at least four (4) weeks before the start of the audit time window. - manage their sub-accounts - have the possibility to compare two (2) consecutive audit reports and action plans, for internal auditor training and calibration purposes - manage their auditors via the IFS Database - download the IFS Logo(s) - receive important notifications and IFS Newsletters.